litepalette/litepalette.github.io/_posts/2020-02-13-terraforming.md

 > The term 'terraforming' usually refers to transforming the ecosystems of other planets or moons to make them capable of supporting Earth-like life.
 However, the looming ecological consequences of human activities suggest that in the decades to come we might need to terraform our own planet if it is to remain a viable host for Earth-like life."

 One of his main assumption for this research program, in fact, interlocks with that from the field of astrobiophysics: **the planet is artificially sentient**.

+Quinte

 Elsewhere, astrobiologist Sara Walker had an amazing [podcast](https://www.preposterousuniverse.com/podcast/2020/01/13/79-sara-imari-walker-on-information-and-the-origin-of-life/) with Sean Carroll, and refers to terraforming: